amishakov/wheat-kirby/README.md

 - HTMX
 - Some javascript we use all the time for stuff like:
   - HTMX 404 and cache utilities
-  - Scroll managment
+  - Basic scroll managment
-  - Link attributes
+  - Link management
   - Image loading
   - Intersecting
   - Loading
   - Menus
 - WebComponents for everything we can.
-- Some CSS
+- A bunch of CSS

 We use `npm` to bundle some javascript and css but that's pretty much it.
 Everything is mostly done by hand as long as it's manageable.

 ## Installing PHP

 One of the easiest way to run PHP on Apple Silicon is to use XAMPP.
-So go get is and install it.
+So go get it (and install it).
 Once it's ready, open your Terminal and...

 - Check what PHP version you are runing using `which php`.